Chap 22 The Climax at

 could not help but be awed by what they were hearing over their radios.

-themselves.
-He notified his forward air controllers to drop their
+to produce a half-baked one themselves.
+He notified his forward air

-ordinance much closer than most commanders would have dreamed of doing.
+controllers to drop their ordinance much closer than most commanders

-He also instructed them to direct their bombing routes to fly parallel
+would have dreamed of doing.
+He also instructed them to direct their

-to the outside edge of the line of flares marking the perimeter and
+bombing routes to fly parallel to the outside edge of the line of flares

-about 100 meters out.
-Burning flares clearly marked the boundary of the
+marking the perimeter and about 100 meters out.
+Burning flares clearly

-NDP as seen from the air.
-Men from inside the perimeter continued to
+marked the boundary of the NDP as seen from the air.
+Men from inside the

-throw new flares out to their front as the old ones burned out.
-It made
+perimeter continued to throw new flares out to their front as the old

-an experienced air controller's business of directing traffic look easy.
+ones burned out.
+It made an experienced air controller's business of

-Those American fly boys followed that forward observer's instructions to
+directing traffic look easy.
+Those American fly boys followed that

-the T. Thank God it wasn't raining, or they would have been grounded.
+forward observer's instructions to the T. Thank God it wasn't raining,

-500 meters.
+air assets dialed in as close as 500 meters.
 Not Dick.
-I had felt the intense heat from napalm several
+I had felt the

-times when my squad was running point for him.
+intense heat from napalm several times when my squad was running point

 Since the first attack came from the south, A Company's south